How To Determine Support With Shared Parenting

 - where other arrangements have been made for support and even though the amount is different than the Guideline amount the court considers it reasonable.

 Shared Parenting And Child Support

 As soon as there is shared parenting, child support becomes discretionary.
-As a result, it is uncertain what amount of base child support is appropriate.
-Often when there is shared parenting, parties settle based on the set-off method of determining the base amount payable.
+Often when there is a shared parenting arrangement, parties settle based on the set-off method of determining the base amount payable.
 The set-off method involves a determination of how much dad would owe mom if mom had primary care of the child/children and determining how much mom would owe dad if dad had primary care of the child/children.
 The two amounts are offset and the higher income earning pays the lower income earner the difference between the amounts.
 In a situation where both parties earn the same amount, the set-off amount would be $0 and no base child support would be owing.

 Disclaimer: The content provided in the blog posts of Jones Divorce & Family Law is general information and should not be considered legal advice.
 Please contact a lawyer for legal advice tailored to your specific situation.
 All articles are current as of their original publication date.